Measure Delivery Performance with Business Metrics¶

 The delivery performance metrics require the following data:

-CodeScene integration with project management tools, see Integrate Costs and Issues into CodeScene (Jira, Trello, and GitHub Issues).
+CodeScene integration with project management tools, see Integrate Costs and Issues into CodeScene (Jira, Trello, GitHub Issues and Azure DevOps Work Items).

 Commit metadata data is used to calculate the scope, batch sizes, and cycle times.
 As such, each commit has to be tagged with its coresponding issue.